Google Looker Studio: building automated SEO dashboards for Wix

 While keyword tables tell you what people search for, page performance breakdowns tell you which pages on your Wix site are delivering results.
 Switch to the URL Impression data source to build a table showing your top-performing URLs alongside their aggregate clicks, impressions, CTR, and average position.
 This view is essential for identifying your highest-value pages, underperforming pages that need attention, and cannibalisation issues where multiple pages compete for the same keywords.

 Complement the page table with a bar chart showing the top 20 pages by organic clicks.
 This visual representation makes it immediately obvious which content is carrying your search performance and how concentrated or distributed your traffic is across your site.
 If most traffic comes from just two or three pages, your strategy should focus on diversifying.
-If traffic is spread across many pages, your strategy should focus on scaling what works.
+If traffic is spread across many pages, your strategy should focus on scaling what is working.

 Combining GA4 Data for Engagement and Conversion Tracking

 Search Console tells you what happens in Google.
 GA4 tells you what happens after users click through to your Wix site.
 The most valuable SEO dashboards combine both data sources to connect search visibility with actual business outcomes.
-On a new dashboard page, build a table using GA4 data that shows landing page, organic sessions, engagement rate, average engagement time, and key events for organic traffic specifically.
+On a new dashboard page, build a table using GA4 data that shows landing page, organic sessions, engagement rate, average engagement time, and key events (conversions) for organic traffic specifically.

 Create a filter at the data source level or use a dashboard filter to restrict GA4 data to only organic traffic.
-In GA4 terms, this means filtering by Session Default Channel Group equals Organic Search.
+In GA4 terms, this means filtering by Session Default Channel Group equals "Organic Search."
 This ensures every metric on this dashboard page reflects organic search performance rather than all traffic sources combined, giving you a true picture of how your SEO efforts translate into on-site engagement and conversions.

 Scheduled Email Reports and Sharing